Lalii creatrix laurie lippe

 I come from the clan that enjoys having work be the statement.
 We ourselves can be quiet types.
 But if the above is not enough, then below is more:

 I grew up in northern Europe.
 At age sixteen, and through a series of family events, I left home to live for a year in the American High Desert.
 I immediately fell deeply in love.
 The brilliant air was unlike anything I had ever known.
-It was a peek into a seemingly clear and honest world.
+It was a glimpse into another world.
+Clear and full of impossible vistas.

 Although I went back to an overseas life, I made the American West my home as soon as I could.

 Back in NYC, the Famous Painter did not materialize.
 But I drank wonderful Turkish coffee in Brighton Beach, where I lived at the end of the D train.
 I was mesmerized by the decrepit endless cityscape.
 I went everywhere on train and foot - never interested in the interiors, always under the sky, absorbing the frantic life that somehow made it, squeezing up in the cold dirty sidewalks.

 Rocketship - oil on paper, 36 X 52"